 However, what many parents are unaware of is that this rule has later been discredited on many counts and the original man behind the research Anders Ericsson has publicly bemoaned the context that Gladwell used it in his book ‘Outliers’.

-However, for the success of Woods and the Williams sisters there will have been thousands of failures attempting the above model that will have ended in failure – the only difference is that we do not know anything about it!
+However, for the success of Woods and the Williams sisters there will have been thousands of failures attempting the above model – the only difference is that we do not know anything about it!

 Long term athletic development requires far more components than just deliberate practice.